surniaulula/wpsso/readme.txt

 	* Added a new 'clear_cron_jobs' action handler in `WpssoAdmin->load_setting_page()`.
 	* Added new inline variables:
 		* %%term_description%%
+		* %%term_hierarchy%%
 		* %%term_name%% (aka %%term%%)
 		* %%term_tax_single%%
 		* %%term_tax_single_lower%%
+	* The '%%term_title%%' inline variable no longer includes parent names.
+Use '%%term_hierarchy%%' is you wish to include parent names in the term title.
 * **Requires At Least**
 	* PHP v7.2.
 	* WordPress v5.2.